 Data collection forms evolved from a piece of paper to a PDF doc and, at last, an online form often powered up with rich elements (e.g., a calendar popup when a date is requested) that speed up the filling in process.
 Online forms reigned data collection for years.
 Actually, they are still riding the wave of success.
 However, recently, there has been a shift towards a friendlier, more responsive, and more personalized experience provided by conversational forms.

 Conversational forms, like your typical forms, ask questions and data inputs BUT in an instant-chat-like manner.
-This approach makes the experience far more natural for the end-user and also easier to adapt to a variety of devices.
+The basis of chatbots and typical form comparison is that the bots’ interactive approach makes the CX far more natural for the end-user and also easier to adapt to a variety of devices.
 Furthermore, it brings instantaneity to data collection as it gathers all inputs progressively, in real-time, as opposed to all at once after the user presses “Submit” at the end.

 Conversational data collection is a growing trend that’s spreading like wildfire thanks to no-code online form builders like Landbot that let you create a form using a simple drag-and-drop interface.